MLLMs-Augmented Visual-Language Representation Learning: Introduction

-Our approach exhibits the following characteristics (or advantages): 1).
-It is compatible with multiple VLP methods like CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip}, demonstrating significant performance improvements across various downstream tasks.
-For example, in zero-shot image-text retrieval, our method obtains 16.8$\sim$ 46.1\% improvement.
+Our approach exhibits the following characteristics: 1).
+It is compatible with multiple visual-language pre-training frameworks like CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip}, demonstrating significant performance improvements across various downstream tasks without introducing additional training overhead.
+For example, in MSCOCO and Flickr30K's zero-shot image-text retrieval, our method obtains 16.8$\sim$ 46.1\% Recall@1 improvement.
+In zero-shot image classification, our method achieves an average performance improvement of 13.4 on 15 common classification datasets and 13.1 on ImageNet~\cite{deng2009imagenet}.
 2).
-For image-text retrieval, without introducing additional training overhead, our zero-shot CLIP outperforms the model fine-tuned on the MSCOCO and Flickr30K respectively by 9.9\% and 23.5\%.
+For image-text retrieval, our zero-shot CLIP outperforms the vanilla CLIP fine-tuned on the MSCOCO and Flickr30K respectively by 9.9\% and 23.5\%.
+(The above results are all based on pre-training on CC3M.)
 3).
 When scaling to large datasets like CC12M and YFCC15M, our method continues to deliver substantial performance improvements.